 In an email to key congressional committees, the FAA said Dickson is instructing agency safety experts to take as long as they need to review changes Boeing is making to the plane after two fatal crashes.

-Boeing struck an upbeat tone in describing the meeting with FAA.
+Boeing, meanwhile, struck an upbeat tone in describing the meeting.